 LEARN MORE

-U.S. Marine Corps recruits with Kilo Company, 3rd Recruit Training Battalion, execute a figure four variation choke hold during a Marine Corps...
+A new U.S. Marine Corps recruit with Echo Company, 2nd Recruit Training Battalion, is given a haircut as part of a receiving event at Marine Corps...

 The Fifth Marine Division was activated on November 11, 1943, for service in World War II.
 The ground combat element first saw action in the Battle of Iwo Jima, known infamously as the bloodiest battle in Marine Corps history.
 Shortly following their victory at the top of Mount Suribachi, Japanese forces surrendered, effectively ending the war.
 5th MARDIV deactivated on February 5, 1946, and reactivated on March 1, 1966, as a force in readiness during the Vietnam War.
 Though not intended to deploy overseas, the rising conflict caused the need for reinforcements, and they sent troops to South Vietnam.
 They were the first unit to return following the end of the war and formally deactivated on November 26, 1969.